aregsar/aregsarblog/blog/2021/installing-laravel-valet-on-macos/index.md

 cd ~/myprojects
 valet forget

-## Valet executable

-requiring valet globally installs the valet executable file at:

-~/.composer/vendor/laravel/valet/valet

-The installation also adds the symlinks:

-~/.composer/vendor/bin/valet -> ~/.composer/vendor/laravel/valet/valet

-Usually we add ~/.composer/vendor/bin to our system $PATH variable to be able globally run executables symlinks that composer sets up in `~/.composer/vendor/bin`.

-However Valet installs a symlink in `/usr/local/bin` that points to the symlink in `~/.composer/vendor/bin`.

-/usr/local/bin/valet -> /Users/aregsarkissian/.composer/vendor/laravel/valet/valet

-So as long as we have `/usr/local/bin` in our system $PATH we will be able to at least run the valet command globally.

 ## Valet configuration files

 When we run the `valet install` command, valet creates the configiration directory `~/.config/valet/`